obiba/mica-doc/admin/pub-configuration.rst

      - CSS classes to apply to the <i> element to render the icon that represents a network.
    * - ``studyIcon``
      - CSS classes to apply to the <i> element to render the icon that represents a study.
+   * - ``initiativeIcon``
+     - CSS classes to apply to the <i> element to render the icon that represents a harmonization initiative.
    * - ``datasetIcon``
      - CSS classes to apply to the <i> element to render the icon that represents a dataset.
    * - ``harmoDatasetIcon``
      - CSS classes to apply to the <i> element to render the icon that represents a harmonization dataset.
    * - ``variableIcon``
      - CSS classes to apply to the <i> element to render the icon that represents a variable.
+   * - ``dataschemaIcon``
+     - CSS classes to apply to the <i> element to render the icon that represents a dataschema variable.
    * - ``projectIcon``
      - CSS classes to apply to the <i> element to render the icon that represents a project.
    * - ``taxonomyIcon``